2018 24 Hours of Le Mans: Qualifying

 Thursday's first qualifying session was stopped three times for crashes.
 Sven Müller caused rear damage to the No. 94 Porsche against a tyre wall at Indianapolis corner.
 Priaulx spun at the entry to Tetre Rouge corner with his left-rear wheel on the grass and damaged his car's rear in a collision with a tyre barrier.
 He was able to restart the car but the damage to the barriers caused a red flag.
 This was followed by the right-rear suspension on Lapierre's car failing on a kerb and sending him into a gravel trap.
 He continued to the pit lane and the session was stopped for nine minutes to allow track marshals to clear gravel strewn on the circuit.
 The session ended with 38 minutes to go after Giorgio Sernagiotto crashed the No. 47 Cetilar Vilorba Corse Dallara car against a tyre barrier opposite the first Mulsanne chicane after a front-left puncture.
 Sernagiotto was unhurt and was transported to the medical centre for a mandatory check-up.
-Alonso led the session with a lap of 3 minutes and 18.021 seconds; he did not improve on co-driver Nakajima's lap from the first session.
+The car was required in time for the warm-up session.
+Alonso led the session with a lap of 3:18.021; he did not improve on co-driver Nakajima's lap from the first session.
 The two LMP1 entries to improve their lap times was the CEFC TRSM Ginetta G60-LT-P1 cars of Alex Brundle and Charlie Robertson.
 The IDEC team maintained its advantage in LMP2 as Porsche continued to lead in LMGTE Pro and Am.
 Fisichella's Spirit of Race Ferrari overtook the Gulf squad for third in LMGTE Am.